mdn/content/files/en-us/web/css/@page/index.md

 {{CSSRef}}

 The **`@page`** at-rule is a CSS at-rule used to modify different aspects of a printed page property.
-It targets and modifies the page’s dimensions, page orientation, and margins.
+It targets and modifies the page's dimensions, page orientation, and margins.
 The **`@page`** at-rule can be used to target all pages in a print-out, or even specific ones using its various pseudo-classes.

 ## Syntax